sayak-chak/cms-api/README.md

 - By default, Postgres is used, but any database can work with this by implementing the `Database` interface.
 The new database directory should be placed in the same level as `postgres` directory.
 Also, the `database model` might have be updated depending on the database.
 No other change is needed.

+- Mobile number (wherein otp has to be sent pre-registering) is used as the identifier for creating a new account.
+This can be changed to email/username/anything else by updating the `AuthorCreds` & `AuthorTempCreds` tables.

 - Right now the subscribers can only view the contents and the authors can post/view them, the subscibers can be removed if aiming for a model without distinct author/subscriber enitites.
 That way, everyone can post and view.

 - By default, there are some predefined tags based on which filtering of content can be done.
 To add a new tag, there needs to be another tag table containing the relevant content ids & `tagNamesMap` attribute has to be updated.